-The theme this year is Fighting the Inequality Agenda broadly, we are interested in having an open and real conversation that will inspire renewed collaboration and solidarity among all generations to fight for womens rights and gender equality.
+We are interested in having an open and real conversation that will inspire renewed collaboration and solidarity among all generations to fight for womens rights and gender equality.

 Our womens Forum aims to provide an open and real conversation that will inspire renewed collaboration and solidarity among all generations to fight for womens rights and gender equality.

 Innovative and engaging forms of womens activism are alive, well, and achieving important victories.
-New styles of organizing and advocating are fostering feminist activism within and across all kinds of diverse demographics who may not identify with the womens movement in a traditional sense young women, communities of colour, Aboriginal communities, and countless others.
+New styles of organizing and advocating are fostering feminist activism within and across all kinds of diverse demographics who may not identify with the womens movement in a traditional sense, young women, communities of colour, aboriginal communities, and countless others.